John Garner (golfer)

 John R. Garner (born 9 January 1947) is an English professional golfer.

+Career

 During his playing career, Garner won one European Tour event, when he defeated Neil Coles in the final of the Benson & Hedges Match Play Championship in 1972.
 He didn't win again until 1998 at the Senior Tournament of Champions on the European Seniors Tour.

 Garner was a member of the 1971 and 1973 Ryder Cup teams.
 He made just one appearance in 1971, teaming up with Neil Coles in a four-ball match against Frank Beard and J. C. Snead; the Americans won 2 and 1.
 Garner did not play a single match in 1973.

 Garner is currently the teaching professional at the Manukorihi Golf Club in Taranaki, New Zealand.